 Parameter Inclusion criteria

-Vanzetto score

-George's score (aneurysm risk score)

-Endpoints Mortality

 Peri- and post-operative complications

 Successful exclusion of the aneurysm, aneurysm rupture, or further aneurysm growth

 Need for reintervention

 Quality of life

 Resource use, including length of hospital or intensive care stay, and costs

-17 Methods and process
+Methods and process

-- 18 This evidence review was developed using the methods and process described in - 19 Developing NICE guidelines: the manual.
-Methods specific to this review question are - 20 described in the review protocol in Appendix A. - 21 Declarations of interest were recorded according to NICE's 2014 conflicts of interest policy. - 22 A single broad search was used to identify all studies that examine the diagnosis, - 23 surveillance or monitoring of AAAs.
-This was a 'bulk' search that covered multiple review - 24 questions.
-The database was sifted to identify all studies that met the criteria detailed in - Table 1.
-The relevant review protocol can be found in Appendix A. - 26 Cohort studies in which multivariate models were used to assess the accuracy of risk - assessment tools (risk prediction models) for predicting peri- and postoperative outcomes of - patients undergoing EVAR or open repair procedures were considered for inclusion. - 29 Prospective and retrospective cohort studies with sample sizes greater than 500 participants - 30 were included. - 31 The included studies all reported the area under the curve (AUC) of receiver operating - 32 characteristic (ROC) curves for each model.
-A ROC curve plots the sensitivity of a model - against its specificity across the full range of possible thresholds scores.
-Accuracy, in terms - of being able to discriminate between cases and non-cases, is then measured by the AUC. - 35 The committee interpreted AUCs in accordance with thresholds suggested by Hosmer and - Lemeshow (2000).
-An AUC of 1 represents a perfect prediction while an area of 0.5 - 37 represents a worthless prediction (equivalent to 'chance').
-An AUC below 0.7 and above 0.5 - indicates that a model has poor discriminatory power.
-An AUC of 0.7 to 0.79 indicates - 39 acceptable model discrimination; values of 0.8 to 0.89 indicate excellent discrimination, and - 40 values greater than 0.9 indicate outstanding discrimination (Hosmer 2000). - 41 It was not appropriate to pool AUCs from identified studies due to dissimilar definitions of - outcome, factors, and mix of confounders between studies.
-Where a model was examined in - two or more studies, we have reported the individual AUC with 95% CIs reported by each - study, and a summary median and range of AUCs for the study sample.
-Where a model was - examined in a single study we have reported the AUC with the reported 95% CIs. - 46 Studies were excluded if they: - were case-control or cross-sectional studies - 48 were not in English - were not full reports of the study (for example, published only as an abstract)
+This evidence review was developed using the methods and process described in Developing NICE guidelines: the manual.
+Methods specific to this review question are described in the review protocol in Appendix A.

+Declarations of interest were recorded according to NICE's 2014 conflicts of interest policy.

+A single broad search was used to identify all studies that examine the diagnosis, surveillance or monitoring of AAAs.
+This was a 'bulk' search that covered multiple review questions.
+The database was sifted to identify all studies that met the criteria detailed in Table 1.
+The relevant review protocol can be found in Appendix A.

+Cohort studies in which multivariate models were used to assess the accuracy of risk assessment tools (risk prediction models) for predicting peri- and postoperative outcomes of patients undergoing EVAR or open repair procedures were considered for inclusion.
+Prospective and retrospective cohort studies with sample sizes greater than 500 participants were included.

+The included studies all reported the area under the curve (AUC) of receiver operating characteristic (ROC) curves for each model.
+A ROC curve plots the sensitivity of a model against its specificity across the full range of possible thresholds scores.
+Accuracy, in terms of being able to discriminate between cases and non-cases, is then measured by the AUC.
+The committee interpreted AUCs in accordance with thresholds suggested by Hosmer and Lemeshow (2000).
+An area under the curve (AUC) of 1 represents a perfect prediction; an area less than of 0.6 represents a worthless prediction (equivalent to 'chance').
+An AUC value between 0.6 and 0.69 indicates poor model discrimination.
+Values of 0.7 to 0.79 indicates acceptable model discrimination; values of 0.8 to 0.89 indicate excellent discrimination, and values greater than 0.9 indicate outstanding discrimination.
-Risk assessment tools for predicting surgical outcomes of patients who undergo elective abdominal aortic aneurysm repair

-• were not peer-reviewed.
+It was not appropriate to pool AUCs from identified studies due to dissimilar definitions of outcome, factors, and mix of confounders between studies.
+Where a model was examined in two or more studies, we have reported the individual AUC with 95% CIs reported by each study, and a summary median and range of AUCs for the study sample.
+Where a model was examined in a single study we have reported the AUC with the reported 95% CIs.

+Studies were excluded if they:

+- · were case-control or cross-sectional studies - were not in English - were not full reports of the study (for example, published only as an abstract) - were not peer-reviewed.

-51 Clinical evidence
+Clinical evidence

-52 Included studies
+Included studies

-- From an initial database of 16,274 abstracts, 66 were identified as being potentially relevant. - 54 Following full-text review of these articles, 10 studies were included.
-These included 4 - prospective cohort studies and 6 retrospective cohort studies. - An update literature search was performed and provided by Cochrane, in December 2017. - 57 The search found a total of 2,180 abstracts; of which, 5 full manuscripts were ordered.
-Upon - review of the full manuscripts, none of the studies met the inclusion criteria for this review - 59 question.
+From an initial database of 16,274 abstracts, 66 were identified as being potentially relevant.
+Following full-text review of these articles, 10 studies were included.
+These included 4 prospective cohort studies and 6 retrospective cohort studies.

+An update literature search was performed and provided by Cochrane, in December 2017.
+The search found a total of 2,180 abstracts; of which, 5 full manuscripts were ordered.
+Upon review of the full manuscripts, none of the studies met the inclusion criteria for this review question.

-60 Excluded studies
+Excluded studies